 Love and Marriage

-Like its larger counterparts, St. George’s hosts the whole circle of life – it holds weddings as well as royal remains.
+Like its larger counterparts, St. George’s hosts the whole circle of life – the celebration of weddings, baptisms, and mourning.

 King George III built the Royal vault as the resting place for several kings and queens, including for himself and his wife, Queen Charlotte.
 Others at rest in St. George’s are Queen Mary; Prince George, Duke of Kent; King George VI and Queen Elizabeth, and their younger daughter, Princess Margaret.